-It indicates the degree of protection that the product’s enclosure provides against the intrusion of solid objects, including certain human body parts such as hands and fingers, as well as dust and accidental contact, etc.
+The first number in the IP chart indicates the degree of protection that the product’s enclosure provides against the intrusion of solid objects.
+It includes certain human body parts such as hands and fingers, as well as dust and accidental contact, etc.

 The first digit of the index starts at 0, indicating that there is no particular protection; and ends at 6, indicating that the product is completely protected against the intrusion of any dust.